BULL WALK

 of our Bull Sale Team

 We are one of only a few Angus seedstock producers to put their draft of sale bulls through such an extensive pre-sale testing regime.
-Notably, we are one of even fewer Angus seedstock producers who
+Notably, we are one of even fewer Angus seedstock producers who include all this OBJECTIVE INFORMATION in our Bull Sale Catalogue.

 (1)